ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/readme.md

 <h4>Part 2: Deployment.</h4>
 <ol type="1">
-<li>model.py: It mostly is the subpart of Boombikes Prediction model.ipynb having the code where model is built and trained.
+<li><a href="https://github.com/ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/blob/master/model.py">model.py</a>: It mostly is the subpart of Boombikes Prediction model.ipynb having the code where model is built and trained.
 At the end, the trained model is saved in the memory of a pickle package- model.pkl.</li>
-<li>app.py: It contains the code of my flask app.
+<li><a href="https://github.com/ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/blob/master/app.py">app.py</a>: It contains the code of my flask app.
 Flask is a micro web framework written in Python.</li>
 Basic flow of the app:
 	<ol type="1"></ol>
 	<li>A flask object is instantiated: An object of Flask class is our WSGI application.
 Flask constructor takes the name of current module (__name__) as argument.<br>
 	app= Flask(__name__, static_url_path='/static') enambles us to use the static folder while building the front-end.</li>
 	<li>A pickle object is created named my_model.</li>
 	<li>App routing: App routing is used to map the specific URL with the associated function that is intended to perform some task. @app.route('/') is used to access apply function home() in it.
-It executes the frontend using home.html which inside it has an href to execute 'index' on click to use funtion predictionpage() from the app.
-Function predictionpage() opens our prediction page index.html.
+It executes the frontend using <a href="https://github.com/ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/blob/master/templates/home.html">home.html</a> which inside it has an href to execute 'index' on click to use funtion predictionpage() from the app.
+Function predictionpage() opens our prediction page <a href="https://github.com/ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/blob/master/templates/index.html">index.html</a>.
 Clicking on predict button after giving correct inputs to the fields executes the function predict() which fetches data from the front-end, scales the required fields, performs prediction using the my_model object, formats the output and sends the predicted text to the front-end. </li>
 </ol>

 ### Type of Cloud service used for this project is Platform As A Service(PAAS)- Heroku.